Ericka Hart: Model

+Media

 Hart co-hosts the podcast, Hoodrat to Headwrap: A Decolonized Podcast.
 Women's Health wrote, "Hosts Ericka Hart and Ebony Donnley allow their listeners to take part in an intimate conversation, sprinkled with comedic relief, glowing personalities, and radical seeds of self love."

 In December 2022, Hinge hired Hart to offer advice on non-sexual forms of intimacy for asexual people.

 Personal life

-Hart's mother died of breast cancer when Hart was 13, prompting her family to move from Maryland to Puerto Rico.

-Hart identifies as queer and "nonbinary femme."
+Hart identifies as queer and "nonbinary femme".
 She uses she/her and they/them pronouns.
 Hart is polyamorous.